Checklists

 And then to ‘Checks’, where we will see the checklist that we just scheduled.
 We need to ensure that we have the ‘Not Started’ view selected at the bottom of the screen here.

-However, if we had not scheduled the checklist previously and wanted to run it, this is simply a case of hitting the green + button in the bottom left of the screen:
+However, if we had not scheduled the checklist previously and wanted to run it from here, this is simply a case of hitting the green + button in the bottom left of the screen:

 Here we will see a complete list of the ‘Ad Hoc’ type of Checklist, and we can choose one here and hit the green check to initiate the Checklist.